 Here’s the worst part: I don’t think it ever even occurred to her what conclusion I must be drawing about my own appearance based on her comment.
 Did she mean to hurt my feelings?
 I’m sure she didn’t.
 But this is just one of so many body remarks I’ve received since having my baby.
 And I know I’m not the only one.
-I’ve been on all sides of these remarks and I’ve learned one thing:
+I’ve learned one thing through it all:

 So, basically one of three things happen: you don’t shed the pounds as quickly as everyone expects, you look like you were never pregnant to begin with, or you lose too much because your baby is “sucking you dry.”
 All equally looked down upon, especially from other women.

 I still had a legit baby bump in those first couple of months postpartum and very few of my old clothes fit – but hey, who cares, because I JUST GREW AND BIRTHED A HUMAN, by the way.
 I had a front row seat to witness how powerful and expertly built our bodies are as women.
 It’s actually insane, what we are capable of.

 Looking back at my daughter’s newborn photos, I see my ten day postpartum body and think that body just performed a miracle.
 Being pregnant and giving birth were my proudest and most empowered moments.
 I learned so much about overcoming fears and gained a whole new sense of confidence.
 I vividly remember leaving the hospital believing that if I can give birth, I can do anything.
 A-N-Y-T-H-I-N-G.

 Never before had I experienced God’s strength through my weakness in such a real and tangible way.